< Go to Bike Saddles

 With all the praise that the Phenom received from our testers, it also saw a huge amount of use and abuse.
-Despite countless crashes and lots of riding in the most abusive conditions the Phenom came out of testing virtually unscathed.
-The Phenom will cost you almost three times as much as our Best Buy winner the WTB Speed V, but it out-performs the Speed V in every category.
+Despite countless crashes and lots of riding in the most abusive conditions, the Phenom came out of testing virtually unscathed.
+This contender will cost you almost three times as much as our Best Buy winner, the WTB Speed Comp, but it outperforms the Speed in every category.
 The Phenom is likely to stay firmly clamped on our testers rigs for some time to come.

 The full anatomical cutout is well positioned and offers relief to those who complain of pressure and numbness on long rides.
+Beyond the anatomical cut out, you will still find a narrow partial cutout channel to relieve pressure during those hard seated efforts when weight shifts forward on the saddle.
+Specialized goes to great lengths to ensure that its saddles do not compromise blood flow or put pressure on nerves.
 The nose is well padded and offers good support when down in the drops during hard efforts.
-The padding is not nearly as substantial as some other saddles in our test group, such as the Selle SMP Extra Saddle and the Best Buy WTB Speed V, but the shape, and well placed padding combined get our highest overall rating for comfort.
+The padding is not nearly as substantial as some other saddles in our test group, such as the Selle SMP Extra Saddle and the Best Buy WTB Speed, but the shape and well placed padding combined get our highest overall rating for comfort.

 We found the Phenom to be an excellent choice for riders who like an aggressive position as well as those who prefer to be more upright.
-While some saddles designed for a more forward reaching aggressive position can leave the upright rider without adequate support we did not have this issue with the Phenom.
-The Phenom is comfortable, but gives nothing up when it comes to performance.
+Fabric Scoop offers a similar level of power transfer and performance, but it is designed to be used in a more aggressive low position.
+While some saddles designed for a more forward reaching aggressive position can leave the upright rider without adequate support, we did not have this issue with the Phenom.
+This award winner is comfortable, but gives nothing up when it comes to performance.

 — Curtis Smith